openshift/enhancements/enhancements/project-request-limit.md

 ##### Repo
-The operand and the operaotr will have their own repo in github.
+The operand and the operator will have their own repo in github.
 * Operator: https://github.com/openshift/project-request-limit-operator
 * Operand: https://github.com/openshift/project-request-limit

-### Risks and Mitigations
+### Risks and Mitigation
-* Part of CPaaS pipeline that we depend on is being actively worked on (it's targeted for 4.5).
-This poses a risk if we want to deliver the operator in the 4.5 timeline.
+Project creation is a core functionality of OpenShift.
+Faulty admission webhook can disable Project creation.
+To mitigate impact of a possible admission webhook failure, the above design proposes the webhook server to be:
+* installed on opt-in bases
+* easy to disable (by deleting the `ProjectRequestLimit` named `cluster`)

+As a drawback of this design, an operator with RBAC _create `ValidatingWebhookConfiguration`_ is present.

 ## Design Details